tk0987/3D-heat-transport/README.md

 the aim is to determine TDPs of different fin geometries

-Performance: this is not efficient code. for ryzen 7 5800x 1 s of simulation takes 20 mins (now)
+Performance: this is not efficient code. for ryzen 7 5800x 0.05s takes 40s of real time

+matplotlib is worse - it was computing lastest 4d whole night